Welcome to my newest story! This is the first time I've written a Prologue, too. This way, we can get right to the story!

 “It’s going to be three weeks.
 I’m flying to Maui tomorrow morning for a two-week retreat.
 I’ll need some time once I return before I get in front of the cameras again.”

 “It’s going to be Hell around here with Jackson filling in.
 He’s so fucking full of himself.”

 “Jules, Jules, Jules—If he bothers you, speak to the Lannie.
 That’s what producers are for.”

 “I just hate that you’re leaving.
 I mean, I totally get it.
 I know it’s been pure Hell for you lately.”

 You see, I’m in a rut—a massive rut.
 It’s been four weeks since Elizabeth and I got our divorce.
 Since then, my routine has been—well—routine.
 I’m in my office by noon.
 At 1:00, I meet with my producers and get the run sheet for the stories planned for the broadcast.
 Of course, if something happens during the afternoon, we get to scramble and go with a “breaking news” broadcast.
-With the “Orange One” sitting in Washington, that’s always a possibility.
+With one of the worst presidents ever sitting in Washington, that’s always a possibility.

 The afternoon is spent on the phone with different field reporters so we can settle on the setups for their stories.
 I answer emails—ignoring those that dwell on my personal “drama.”

 At 5:00, I’m in the makeup chair.
 At 5:45, I go back to my office and dress for the broadcast.
 At 5:55, I’m in the studio with the teleprompters cued up and ready to go.
 At 6:00, I begin The Nightly Report on NNN.